ZIO.

 The Memory Factor

-Increasingly, AI assistants maintain memory across conversations.
-This adds another layer to recommendations:
+Increasingly, AI assistants maintain memory across conversations:

 User-Specific Memory: The AI remembers what this specific user has discussed, preferred, or rejected.
-If they've previously dismissed your category or mentioned your competitor favourably, that affects future recommendations.

 Brand Memory: The AI maintains an evolving understanding of your brand based on new information.
-Major announcements, reviews, and coverage update this memory.

 Context Memory: Within a conversation, earlier statements influence later recommendations.
-This creates opportunities and risks based on conversation flow.

 Why Traditional Optimisation Fails